krispypancakes/OrthoStitch/README.md

 `pip install -r requirements.txt`

-# Structure
+# How to run
 You find the main module in the `src/utils.py` module.
-The object `OrthoLoader` takes care of finding the correct files to load, loading, cropping and also plotting.
+The object `OrthoLoader` takes care of finding the correct files to load, loading them, cropping and also plotting.

-In the notebook `baseline.ipynb` you can download the data and run examples of
+In the notebook `baseline.ipynb` you can download the data and run examples.

 You can run `python src/run_baseline.py` to check the time of an example using coordinates that need 4 images to display the desired point.

+# Results:
+Results of running  `src/run_baseline.py` on two different machines:

+Macbook Air 2020, M1, 8gb: 2.32 min

+AMD Ryzen 7 5800X 8-Core: 1.27 min

+# Remarks
+## Loading
+The actual loading of the images into memory is the bottle neck here and takes a lot of time.
+Strategies for optimizing this were:
+- Multiprocessing
+- Threading
+- Async functions
+- pillow-simd instead of normal pillow
+- using img.draft() to load a compressed version before loading

+None of the above strategies worked as I liked or were not implemented correctly, so that the baseline version is the only working solution.
+I kept `src/run_threading.py` as an example of the strategies I tried, but this also did not improve speed of loading on the setups I used.

+## The get_image() function

+The function takes integers according to the file names as described in the initial notebook instead of floats as in the example function.